saltyorg/docs/docs/reference/rclone-manual.md

 If you already have Rclone configured, you can jump directly to the [relevant section](#existing-rclone-setup).

+If you already have media on shared drives from you time with Cloudbox or PlexGuide or the like, you most likely DO NOT WANT TO DO THIS.
+This process is assuming you are starting from scratch without any of this already set up.

 ## New Rclone Setup

 1. Verify that the Shared Drive permissions are correct on your Google account: